wyang17/SQuIRE/README.md

 ## Installation ##

-##### Virtual Environments ####

-SQuIRE works best in a virtual environment.
-We recommend using Conda to set up the SQuIRE environment.
+We recommend using [Conda](https://conda.io/docs/) for SQuIRE installation.

-Conda is a simple tool that both installs and stores variables and modules in Python environments for repeated use.

-First, check if miniconda is already installed
-   * `conda`
+Conda is a package manager that installs and runs packages and their dependencies.
+Conda also creates virtual environments and allows users to switch between those environments.
+The instructions below installs Conda and creates a virtual environment in which to install software required by SQuIRE.
+Following these instructions ensures that SQuIRE has the correct software versions and dependencies and prevents conflicts with other software

 1. Download Miniconda from https://conda.io/miniconda.html